FelixLeonbacher/turtlebot_mapping/README.md

 mkdir build
 cd build
-cmake ..  (maybe you need to specify) cmake --build .
+cmake .. (maybe you need to specify)
+cmake --build .

+pyhton in visualization, just run it while data is in the all export.csv
 ---

 ## Authors